Beyond its culinary and medicinal uses, mint also plays a crucial role as a companion plant in the garden.

 Harvesting

-Mint is one of those herbs that you can harvest all year.
-However, the best time to harvest the leaves is in the morning, when the essential oils are most concentrated.
+Mint is one of those herbs that you can harvest all year round.
+However, the best time to harvest the leaves is in the morning when the essential oils are most concentrated.

 Use sharp scissors or pruning shears to snip off the tops of the stems just above a set of leaves.
-Besides, regular harvesting not only encourages bushier growth but also allows you to enjoy fresh mint leaves for culinary purposes.
+Regular harvesting helps mint grow bushier.
+It also lets you enjoy fresh leaves for cooking.

 Culinary and Medicinal Uses